Aquaman (film): Critical response

 Matt Zoller Seitz of RogerEbert.com gave Aquaman three-and-a-half out of four stars, positively comparing the film to SpongeBob SquarePants in its lack of concern for scientific accuracy, along with praising the treatment of characters crying as "a normal byproduct of pain or joy" instead of "a shameful loss of dignity".
-Seitz stated that "It takes skill to be as ridiculous as this movie....
+Seitz stated "It takes skill to be as ridiculous as this movie....
 [Aquaman]... feels simultaneously like a spoof and an operatic melodrama.
 Any film that can combine those modes is a force to be reckoned with."